 - BA of Arts in Psychology, Los Angeles, CA- 2001

 Janny offers counseling remotely via video and/or phone.
-She also offers in-person sessions at the Highland Campus (HLC).
+She also offers in-person sessions at the Cypress Campus (CYP).

 My name is Sandra Elizondo and I have 30 years of experience working with individuals in mental health crisis and in the areas of sexual assault and intimate partner violence as it relates to crisis and trauma.
 Other areas of experience in the field are working with PTSD, depression, anxiety, grief, relationship issues, student issues, self-esteem, drug/alcohol abuse, stress, abandonment issues, case management, and self-care.
 I use cognitive behavior therapy to assist students seeking counseling and I’m trained to administer the SASSI which is a drug and alcohol assessment tool.